2 arrested in SC bar shooting that killed 2 and wounded 4

+Darius Grant Dickey is charged with four counts of attempted murder and five other charges, Baker said in a statement that added the investigation continues.

+A second suspect is in custody, but that person’s name will not be released until police serve additional arrest warrants, Baker said.

-Dicaprio Collins, 21, and Bryan Robinson, 29, were killed, Darlington County Coroner Todd Hardee said.
+Dicaprio Collins, 21, and Bryan Robinson, 29, were killed in the shooting, Darlington County Coroner Todd Hardee said.
 Four others were hurt and taken to hospitals, Baker said.

+A judge denied bond for Dickey, who did not have a lawyer at his hearing Monday afternoon.

 According to its Facebook page, Mac’s Lounge also serves as a music venue.
 Hartsville is about 75 miles (120 kilometers) southeast of Charlotte, North Carolina.